Trillium Lake

 Hike details:

-Mileage: 2 mile loop w/ 86 ft. elevation gain (4 miles if you're snowshoeing)
+Mileage: 2 mile loop w/ 80 ft. elevation gain (6 miles total in the winter when snowshoeing from the closed snow gate)

-Approximate hike time: 1 hour w/ an average pace of 2.0 mph (+1 hour if snowshoeing)
+Approximate hike time: 52 minutes w/ an average pace of 2.3 mph if you are hiking

 Difficulty: Easy